hmadland/460/journalHW5.md

 ```

 ## views
-I created three vies one as a basic home page with the option to fill out a form or view the table.
+I created three views one as a basic home page with the option to fill out a form or view the table.

 ```bash
 @{